MarieChanaron/beat-mix/README.md

 # Beat Mix

 This is a Codecademy project.
 It has been done for the "Create a Back-End App with JavaScript" skill path.
+Link to the instructions: https://www.codecademy.com/paths/create-a-back-end-app-with-javascript/tracks/bapi-javascript-arrays-loops-and-iterators/modules/project-beat-mix/informationals/bapi-p2-beat-mix
 Link to the project: https://mariechanaron.github.io/beat-mix/

 ## Project Overview